 During the one-year fellowship, the fellows have the opportunity to participate in all aspects of adult and pediatric craniofacial surgery.
 This includes the correction of congenital defects, trauma, and adult facial reconstruction.
 In addition, the fellows will also participate in aesthetic surgery of the face and neck.
 It is this broad diversity of the fellowship that makes it one of the most unique in the country.
 The service is also extremely busy with other aspects of pediatric plastic surgery including pediatric hand surgery, giant nevi reconstruction, vascular anomalies, peripheral nerve surgery, and other such cases.

-In addition to the time spent at Miami Children’s Hospital, the fellows have the opportunity to work at several other centers in South Florida.
+In addition to the time spent at Nicklaus Children's Hospital, formerly Miami Children's Hospital, the fellows have the opportunity to work at several other centers in South Florida.
 While at these centers, the fellows can gain additional training in orthognathic surgery and will learn how to interact with orthodontic colleagues to facilitate orthognathic cases.

 On occasion, the fellows also have the opportunity to work with established plastic surgeons in the community to gain additional insight into their most up-to-date practices in aesthetic surgery.